codebar/tutorials/sql/lesson2/tutorial.md

 * L2.2 Show the last name and the biological sex of the person with higher number of children.
 * L2.3 Show the country of birth of the oldest person.
 * L2.4 Show the age of the oldest person.
+* L1.5 Show the locations cities in UK.
-* L2.5 Show all the host names.
+* L2.6 Show all the host names.
-* L2.6 Show the host name and the student capacity.
+* L2.7 Show the host name and the student capacity.
 Sort the result in capacity descending order.
-* L2.7 Pick a host ID and show the dates where workshops were held there.
+* L2.8 Pick a host ID and show the dates where workshops were held there.
 Order the result chronologically.
-* L2.8 Show the top 5 host according to their total capacity (Students + Coaches)
+* L2.9 Show the top 5 host according to their total capacity (Students + Coaches)
-* L2.9 Show the distinct ID of the persons that RSVP but then they did not show up (attendance = false).
+* L2.10 Show the distinct ID of the persons that RSVP but then they did not show up (attendance = false).
-* L2.10 Show dates where workshops were held in these 3 hosts _Edincode_, _Kanguland_, and _CodeLab_ (TIP: think of the usage of **IN**)
+* L2.11 Show dates where workshops were held in these 3 hosts _Edincode_, _Kanguland_, and _CodeLab_ (TIP: think of the usage of **IN**)

 ---
 This ends our **SQL Lesson 2**.
 Is there something you don't understand?
 Try and go through the provided resources with your coach.
 If you have any feedback, or can think of ways to improve this tutorial [send us an email](mailto:feedback@codebar.io) and let us know.